 Aaron Halegua's book chapter on Chinese immigrant workers selected as the "Immigration Article of the Day" by the ImmigrationProf Blog, October 12, 2015.

 Sukjong Hong, "‘This only happened because people organized.’
 Nail salon workers speak out after NYT exposé," Fusion, August 24, 2015 (a graphic report referencing the Babil Nails case and SWEAT campaign).

-Ileana Najarro, "New York, Combating Worker Abuse, Mandates Salon Owners to Secure Wage Bonds," New York Times, August 10, 2015 (discussing large judgment obtained but difficulty of collection in Babi Nails case).
+Ileana Najarro, "New York, Combating Worker Abuse, Mandates Salon Owners to Secure Wage Bonds," New York Times, August 10, 2015 (discussing the large judgment obtained but difficulty of collection in the Babi Nails case).

 Jessica Mudditt, "Gap and H&M back Myanmar path to labour reform," Just-Style, June 24, 2015 (discussing elements of the labor law reform plan presented by Aaron Halegua on behalf of the ILO in Yangon, Myanmar in May 2015).

 International Labour Organization, "Stakeholders Forum on Labour Law Reform," ILO Website, Yangon, Myanmar (May 18-19, 2015) (official notes from the two-day conference in Yangon, including Aaron Halegua's presentation on potential strategies for labor law reform.)